 From the glorious jungle-tangled temples at Angkor to the lush mountain-fringed white sand beaches of the south and the little-visited villages of the north, Cambodia has our Southeast Asia team hooked.

 An exotic land swathed in pristine jungle, peppered with majestic ancient temples, skirted by white sandy beaches and populated by the most hospitable people; what is there not to like about Cambodia?
-Previously known for just two things, the temples of Angkor and the murderous Khmer Rouge, Cambodia is now a very different and exciting prospect for the discerning traveller.
+Previously known for just two things, the temples of Angkor and the murderous Khmer Rouge, Cambodia is now a very different and exciting prospect for the discerning traveler.

 Cambodia is a country in transition and a visit offers a glimpse of its glorious past as well as its hopes for the future.
-The country’s magnificent temples, faded French colonial architecture and time-worn local traditions blend seamlessly with its embrace of international cuisine and its development of eco-tourism and characterful hotels.
+The country’s magnificent temples, faded French colonial architecture and time-worn local traditions blend seamlessly with its embrace of international cuisine and its development of ecotourism and characterful hotels.

 Steeped in symbolism, adorned with exquisite carvings and constructed with breathtaking precision and scale, the temple complex at Angkor Wat (1) thoroughly deserves its reputation.
 This 1000-year-old religious monument attracts growing numbers of visitors each year, but it is still possible to have a very personal experience here.
 Our guides know exactly when to take you to avoid the worst of the crowds, which vantage point offers the best photos and which entrance is seldom used by other travelers.

 For a temple far from the madding crowds, head north of Siem Reap to Koh Ker (2), one of the most remote sites in Cambodia.
 Formerly the capital of the ancient Khmer Empire it is now a partly restored, partly dilapidated complex of temples, moats and monasteries surrounded by jungle.
-The key feature is Prasat Thom, the ziggurat-style structure which sits at the centre of the complex, offering those with a head for heights fantastic views over the surrounding countryside.
+The key feature is Prasat Thom, the ziggurat-style structure which sits at the center of the complex, offering those with a head for heights fantastic views over the surrounding countryside.

 Phnom Penh’s Modern History

 Once known as the “Pearl of Asia”, Phnom Penh (3) has a tragic past but a promising future.
 The city is beginning to shine once more as a dynamic and exotic Southeast Asian capital.
 This is particularly evident in the resurgence of the arts.
 Despite the efforts of the brutal Khmer Rouge regime to rid the country of all forms of culture, survivors such as Em Theay (known as “The Tenth Dancer” because only one in ten dancers survived the genocide) are at the forefront of a cultural resurgence.
 Phnom Penh’s history has also left behind many positive landmarks such as a scattering of post-modernist architecture, elegant French colonial buildings and the resplendent Royal Palace.
-With an ever growing selection of great restaurants and a riverfront ideal for people watching, it is well worth staying for a day or two.
+With an ever-growing selection of great restaurants and a riverfront ideal for people watching, it is well worth staying for a day or two.

 Relaxation on the South Coast